shuque/resolve/README.md

 www.seas.upenn.edu.
 120 IN AAAA 2607:f470:8:64:5ea5::9
 ```

-Here's the same lookup with the -v (verbose) switch to show the iterative
+Here's the same lookup with the -v1 switch (increase verbosity level
-resolution path taken through the DNS hierarchy:
+to 1) to show the iterative resolution path taken through the DNS
+hierarchy:

 ```
-$ resolve.py -v www.seas.upenn.edu.
-AAAA
+$ resolve.py -v1 www.seas.upenn.edu AAAA

->> QUERY: www.seas.upenn.edu.
-AAAA IN at zone .
+# QUERY: www.seas.upenn.edu.
+AAAA IN at zone . address 198.41.0.4
->>   Send to zone . at address 198.41.0.4
->>        [Got Referral to zone: edu. in 0.011 s]
+#        [Referral to zone: edu. in 0.012 s]
 ZONE: edu.
 NS: a.edu-servers.net.
 192.5.6.30 2001:503:a83e::2:30
 NS: b.edu-servers.net.
 192.33.14.30 2001:503:231d::2:30